 As your loved ones, healthcare needs become more complex; they may need to consider moving to a specialist care facility or retirement village.
 There are many benefits associated with this transition, even if it is something they are resistant to to begin with.
 For example, not only does it mean that they have access to daily support, but it can also help to combat loneliness and isolation as they become part of a community.

-However, it is important that you carry out plenty of research ahead of time to help them find the best local retirement living community, taking into account factors such as facilities, healthcare needs, and costs.
+It is definitely important that you carry out plenty of research ahead of time to help them find the best local retirement living community, taking into account factors such as facilities, healthcare needs, and costs.

 Accompany them to any appointments.